endevver/mt-plugin-asset-color-extractor/readme.md

 `__even__`, `__odd__`, and `__counter__` can be used with this tag.
 Example use is below.

+The `AssetExtractedColors` block tag takes one argument: `generate`.
+Setting this argument to true (`1`) will cause the tag to extract colors from the image if not already availabe.
+This can be a good way to extract colors from older assets, but note that it can be resource intensive!

 ## AssetExtractedColor

 The `AssetExtractedColor` function tag outputs the extracted color.
 This can be